 Academic Exclusion and Re-admission Rules – Unisa

-Many students unfortunately do have the tendency to procrastinate, doing it to the extent that it results in poor academic performance and in turn, turns into an academic expulsion from their qualification.
-Many, if not all universities around the country do have rules and regulations when it comes to poor performance from its students.
+Many students, unfortunately, do have the tendency to procrastinate.
+They do it to the extent that it results in poor academic performance.
+This eventually results in an academic expulsion from their qualification.
+Many (if not all) universities around the country have rules and regulations when it comes to poor academic performance.

 - A student must in the first academic year of registration pass at least 36 credits (students in the alternate pathway must pass at least 24 credits in the first year); and

 - A student in the second and subsequent years of study must pass at least 48 credits per year (ie in two consecutive semesters).